FudaWiki/fudawiki-files/hanafuda/divination.md

 >You cannot match a card on the bottom of a stack with a card in the middle of a stack.
 {.is-warning}

-If there are no more matching cards, **place 4 more face-up cards below each stack**, and look for any matching cards again.
+If there are no more matching cards, **place 1 face-up card at the bottom of each stack (forming another row of 4 face-up cards below)**, and look for any matching cards again.

 **Continue the above process until there are no more cards left in the draw pile**.